 Appupen’s first graphic novel ‘Moonward’ published by Blaft in 2009, was selected for the 2011 Angouleme festival.
-Moonward revealed the birth and journey of life on Halahala, a fantasy world that sometimes darkly mirrors our own, over 276 pages.
-Ancient creatures, gods and men play out their schemes for control, ushering in a strange dystopian future and unwittingly starting off a weird series of stories.
+Moonward revealed the birth and journey of life on Halahala, a fantasy world that sometimes darkly mirrors our own, over 272 pages.
+Ancient creatures, gods and men play out their schemes for control, ushering in a strange dystopian future and unwittingly starting off a series of interconnected stories.
 See some ‘Moonward’ stories.

 graphic novel, ‘Legends of Halahala’ (HarperCollins, 2013) has no words and became a major success among today’s low attention span youth.
 It is a book of five silent love stories from across the vast expanse of Halahala and time.
 From the early ‘Oberian Age’ to the dome cities far in the future, the book famously jumps across more time than ‘2001: A Space Odyssey’.
 See some pages and art from Legends of Halahala.